If you’re wondering how to sneak veggies (well squash is a fruit isn’t it?!) into your kiddos or spouses, this roasted cinnamon sugar squash is it!

 I learned a few years ago that I, along with a number of people, actually have a skin allergy to raw butternut squash, so if I’m cutting or peeling it, I need to wash my hands immediately to prevent this weird feeling.

-Keeping the skin on to roast it like this saves me all that trouble and it just looks so good, doesn’t it?
+Keeping the skin on to roast it like I share in this recipe saves me all that trouble and it just looks so good, doesn’t it?

 - 1 large butternut squash